piopon/smart-words/README.md

 ## why?

-This application started as a hobby side-project useful for learning and consolidating new words in different languages in the form of different fun games.
+This application started as a hobby side-project useful for learning and consolidating new words in different languages in the form of various fun games.
 The first and most obvious choice was to create a quiz game where the user has four options to select the correct answer.
 Currently this is the only type of game fully implemented but there is a plan to add more modes like: hangman or wordly-like game.

 Initially, this application was to be written entirely in HTML/CSS/JS and run entirely on the client side.
 Over time, this concept has evolved and the logic has been applied to the microservices architecture.